microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chartgridlines-get.md

 ---
 title: "Get ChartGridlines"
-description: "Retrieve the properties and relationships of chartgridlines object.
+description: "Retrieve the properties and relationships of chartgridlines object."
 author: "lumine2008"
 ---